 In exceptional cases, a provisional visa may be bypassed and permanent residency may be granted directly if the relationship has produced a child, or has been ongoing for at least 3 years.
-However, this is highly discretionary and in the hands of the Department of Home Affairs.
+Nevertheless, this is highly discretionary on the part of the Department of Home Affairs.

-Proving the genuineness of a relationship for the purpose of an Australian partner visa requires a great volume of quality evidence.
+Proving the genuineness of a relationship for the purpose of an Australian Partner Visa requires a great volume of quality evidence, which is certainly not an easy exercise.
 Merely marrying or registering a de facto relationship will never be enough to satisfy the criteria enforced by the Department of Home Affairs for the visa grant.

-Partner: You can either be a de facto partner or a married spouse of an Australian citizen or a permanent resident.
-Additionally, you must prove that you have a mutual commitment to a shared life as a couple to the exclusion of all others.
-You must also prove that your relationship is genuine and continuing.
+Applicants can be either a de facto partner or a married spouse of an Australian citizen or a permanent resident.
+Additionally, you must prove that your relationship is genuine and continuing with mutual commitment to a shared life as a couple to the exclusion of all others.
 In doing so, cohabitation is almost mandatory, and if you are physically living apart, you must demonstrate that the separation is merely temporary.
+The relevant factors include:

 - Household aspects, which often include reasonable division of domestic chores; and

 - Mutual commitment to maintaining a joint life with one another.

 If either party to the relationship has previously been married or in a de facto relationship, they should prove that the previous relationship has ended.
 This may be proven via a divorce certificate, in the case of a marriage, or a sworn statement, in the case of a de facto relationship.